Ganlihui/ahui/readme.txt

 Readme
-Creating a new branch is quick And simple.
+Creating a new branch is quick and simple. change readme